 - Interviews/selection process

-The selection techniques the panel utilise are focused on assessing your personal abilities/aptitudes/skills, knowledge and experience in relation to the essential criteria detailed in the person specification.
+The selection techniques the panel use are focused on assessing your personal abilities, aptitudes, skills, knowledge and experience in relation to the essential criteria detailed in the person specification.

 These techniques may include, but are not limited to: